Random interlacements and amenability

-\begin{proof} Using Proposition~\ref{p.numberofclusters}, we conclude that for every $u > 0$, the number of infinite clusters in $\Iedges$ is $\mathbb{P}_u$-a.s. a constant which is either $1$ or $\infty$.
+\end{theorem} \begin{pf} Throughout this proof, we use the convention that Range$(w)$ is the set of edges that are traversed by the trajectory $w$ where $w\in W$ or $w\in W^*$.
+Using Proposition~\ref{pnumberofclusters}, we conclude that for every $u > 0$, the number of infinite clusters in $\Iedges$ is $\mathbb{P}_u$-a.s. a constant which is either $1$ or $\infty$.
 Since $\Iedges$ has no finite components, all we need to do is to rule out the case that it has infinitely many infinite clusters.
 For this let us suppose by contradiction the contrary.
 Under this assumption, we are going to construct, with positive probability, a trifurcation point for $\Iedges$ as defined below.

-The definition of trifurcation point was first introduced in \cite{BK89}.
-We say that a given point $y$ is a trifurcation point for the configuration $\mathcal{E} \in \{0,1\}^{E}$ if it belongs to an infinite connected component induced by $\{\mathcal{E} = 1\}$ but the removal of $y$ would split its cluster into three distinct infinite connected components.
+The definition of trifurcation point was first introduced in \cite {BK89}.
+We say that a given point $y$ is a trifurcation point for the configuration $\mathcal{E} \in\{0,1\}^{E}$ if it belongs to an infinite connected component induced by $\{\mathcal{E} = 1\}$ but the removal of $y$ would split its cluster into three distinct infinite connected components.

 Using the assumption that $\mathbb{P}_u$-a.s. there are infinitely many infinite connected components in $\Iedges$, we conclude that there exist a finite, connected set $K \subseteq V$ which intersects three distinct infinite clusters of $\Iedges$ with positive probability.
 This implies that